-Centred on Khurrana’s character, the film also manages to give fine shades to its remaining cast members.
+Centered on Khurrana’s character, the film also manages to give fine shades to its remaining cast members.
 Almost a parallel lead, Simi announces to her husband, “Crab meat is an aphrodisiac.
 Don’t ask me how to spell it; I can tell you the meaning if required.”
 What precedes this moment is Simi explaining her intricate process of readying the crab to be cooked.
-Amid all this we are not over-exposed to what she is or what she could be.
-Yet the idea is to prepare us to what lay ahead – a heinous murder.
+Amid all this, we are not over-exposed to what she is or what she could be.
+Yet the idea is to prepare us for what lies ahead – a heinous murder.